jdcloudcom/MKTContent/mktcontent/合作伙伴/合作伙伴内容/partner.md

 		"tableName":"cms_partner"
 	},
 	{
-		"name":"Guangzhou Jiuheng Science and Technology Co., Ltd.", "description":"It is an IoT company providing cloud services, cloud data products and professional services for developers and enterprises.
-The company's main business scope includes JD Cloud Onboarding consultation, JD Cloud Onboarding implementation, data migration, cybersecurity classified protection service, big data analysis, SMS marketing, CDN, etc., providing integrated solutions of \"hardware product + software platform + scenario application\" for customers.
-The mission of the company is to help enterprises transform from traditional IT to Internet through external transfer of strong Internet technology experience and advanced technologies.", "short_name":"Jiuheng Science and Technology",
-		"id":643,
-		"partner_label":"Distribution Channel Partner",
-		"tableName":"cms_partner"
-	},
-	{
-		"name":"Guangzhou Qingran Science and Technology Co., Ltd.", "description":"It is an IT science and technology enterprise engaged in cloud computing, cloud security and big data.
-It provides all-round IT services including cloud onboarding, data migration, big data analysis, cybersecurity classified protection service, SMS marketing, private cloud erection, CDN and various mature SaaS products.
-Since its establishment, it has been insisting on the operation concept of \"providing reputation-oriented service to customers and growing with customers\", provides high-quality service for the information building of hundreds of enterprises and public institutions, and has become an influential cloud service provider in the province.", "short_name":"Qingran Science and Technology",
-		"id":644,
-		"partner_label":"Distribution Channel Partner",
-		"tableName":"cms_partner"
-	},
-	{
 		"name":"Beijing You Ji Technology Co., Ltd.",
 		"description":"You Ji Technology is an intelligent financial technology company engaged in the credit evaluation on small and micro businesses and individuals based on machine learning and AI.  It takes financial technology as the core, aims at the credit granting for the young people, profiles their credit, and devotes itself to satisfying the credit demands of the young people in different scenarios on different credit lines.  It cooperates with several well-known third-party credit rating agencies, and is engaged in creating an individual credit rating platform based on years of online operation experience", "short_name":"You Ji",
 		"id":647,
 		"partner_label":"Product Solution Partner",
-		"tableName":"cms_partner"
-	},
-	{
-		"name":"Xiaotui (Wuhan) Information Technology Co., Ltd.",
-		"description":"It aims at solving the decision-making and releasing issues of enterprises during marketing and promotion and becoming the most caring marketing expert for marketing decision-making of enterprises; now Xiaotui has served hundreds of customers, received their recognition, satisfied their expected KPI, and provided differentiated service contents for different customers; based on the big data capability of JD, it carries out multi-dimensional analysis on release+e-commerce indicators and helps brands build all-round marketing capability.", "short_name":"Xiaotui",
-		"id":648,
-		"partner_label":"Distribution Channel Partner",
-		"tableName":"cms_partner"
-	},
-	{
-		"name":"Beijing Dina Aoli Technology Co., Ltd.",
-		"description":"As a national-level high-tech enterprise, it centers on its self-developed enterprise refined operational automotive products and solutions, provides refined operational products and services in the marketing field for enterprises and merchants, and improves their operational efficiency and market input-output ratio.
-Meanwhile, it empowers cutting-edge technological start-up businesses to realize the implementation of their industries.", "short_name":"Dina Aoli",
-		"id":649,
-		"partner_label":"Distribution Channel Partner",
 		"tableName":"cms_partner"
 	},
 	{